bghira/SimpleTuner/OPTIONS.md

                         highest maximum speed (with also a lower minimum speed).
 NOTE: SageAttention training quality has not been validated.
+  --sageattention_usage {training,inference,training+inference}
+                        SageAttention breaks gradient tracking through the
+                        backward pass, leading to untrained QKV layers.
+This can result in substantial problems for training, so it is recommended to use SageAttention only for inference (default behaviour).
+If you are confident in your training setup or do not wish to train QKV layers, you may use 'training' to enable SageAttention for training.
   --enable_xformers_memory_efficient_attention
                         Whether or not to use xformers.
+Deprecated and slated for future removal.
+Use --attention_mechanism.
   --set_grads_to_none   Save more memory by using setting grads to None
                         instead of zero.
 Be aware, that this changes certain behaviors, so disable this argument if it causes any